Top of main content

 Additional information

-• interest is paid tax-free.
-How valuable this is to you will depend on your personal circumstances.
+• The value of tax benefits described depends on individual circumstances.
 The tax treatment of ISAs could change in the future.

 Definitions: